DanBlackwell/NIFuzz/README.md

-# QuantiLeakFuzzer
+# NIFuzz

-Note that this repo can use a locally modified version of [https://github.com/AFLplusplus/LibAFL](LibAFL), to do this place this repo in the directory `./fuzzers/[QuantiLeakFuzzer]`.
+Note that this repo can use a locally modified version of [https://github.com/AFLplusplus/LibAFL](LibAFL), to do this place this repo in the directory `./fuzzers/[NIFuzz]`.
 By default it pulls LibAFL from cargo.

 It can be built with `cargo build` and `cargo make run` builds the fuzzer then fuzzes the program `src/program.c`.